 REFUSE to use plastic straws and ask your local restaurants and businesses to ban plastic straws or dispense them only upon request.

-USE ALTERNATIVES to plastic straws such as paper, stainless steel, glass and bamboo – and encourage others to do the same.
+USE ALTERNATIVES to plastic straws such as paper, stainless steel, glass and bamboo.
+Encourage others to do the same.

 REUSE plastic products whenever possible.